Fiona-T/knot-art/README.md

 #### Admin pages - Markets
 - These pages are only available to a logged in admin user
-- Add a market - this is accessed via the My Account dropdown menu
+- Add a market - this is accessed via the My Account dropdown menu Markets Management
   - form to add a new market to the Markets page
-  - fields (all mandatory): market name, location, date, start time, end time, website
+  - fields (all mandatory except image): market name, location, county (dropdown) date, start time, end time, image, website
   - button to Add the Market, or Cancel button to abandon the process (brings user back to Markets page)
+  - form validation is in place at client and server level for the following:
+    - date cannot be before today
+    - start time cannot be after end time/end time can't be before start time
 - Edit a market - accessed via the Edit link on the Markets page
   - form pre-populated with the existing details, same fields as for adding a market
+  - if the user is editing a past market then there is an info box to alert them to this and the helptext on the date field changes accordingly.
+The user can edit the past market but for the date field the date can only be changed to a future date and not to a date in the past (but can be left at the existing past date)
   - button to Update Market or Cancel button to abandon the process (brings user back to Markets page)
 - Delete a market - this is a modal, accessed via the Delete link on the Markets page
   - there is a note asking the user to confirm they definitely want to delete the market
+  - if the market is in the past then the note advises that this market is not shown in the default Upcoming Markets view to users
   - button to Delete Market or Cancel button to abandon the process (brings user back to Markets page)

 #### Confirmation messages for user actions
-- Actions that the user takes are confirmed/acknowledged via messages at the top of the screen
+- Actions that the user takes are confirmed/acknowledged via messages at the top of the screen.
+Any errors resulting from these actions are also shown here.
 - these are displayed for:
   - adding a product to a bag
   - editing the contents of the bag - updating quantity or removing an item
   - signing in/out
-  - saving or removing a market to/from profile
+  - saving or removing a market to/from My Markets list
+  - adding a comment to a market
+  - editing or deleting own comment on a market
   - updating saved delivery details on profile
   - admin user adding a new product or market
   - admin user editing or deleting a product or market
+- when there are items in the bag, and the user is on the product details or cart page, then the success message also shows a small summary of the bag contents, along with a note re amount left to spend to get free delivery, and a button to view the bag and go to checkout
+- the bag summary is not shown for other actions as it is not relevant (e.g. saving a market etc.) and is not shown for error/warning/info messages.

 ### Future Features